 When my two older sisters were married, I observed my parents’ philosophy that while a wedding should have a reasonable budget, the gown was exempt.
 My big-hearted Dad could not put a price tag on granting his daughters a dress befitting their childhood dreams.
 I took note, and began making extravagant sketches in my mind.

-I was still single after my junior year at BYU, and decided to spend the summer in
+I was single after my junior year in college, and decided to spend the summer in

 As we approached the entrance, I noticed a hand-written sign that said, “TODAY ONLY.
 HALF OFF WEDDING DRESSES,” and very sarcastically announced that it must be my lucky day.
 If there’s any extra room in the cart when we’re done, I told my mom, let’s toss in a wedding gown.
 Hopefully I’ll need one someday.